rickschrader/gamedice/README.md

 The screen is divided into three sections:

 * The top most section is the menu bar containing the current time (so you know when to order your pizza) and battery status (if low).
-* The second section, with the white background, contains the result of the dice roll.
+* The second section, with the white background, contains the result of the dice roll -- with an animated fly in.
 * The lower black section contains both the dice being rolled in standard dice notation (1d20, 8d100, 2d4, etc.) and the button mode -- #d for changing the number of dice to roll, and d# for changing the sides on the dice being rolled.

 To use: